Shuchi Grover

-Shuchi Grover is an American learning scientist and computer science education researcher.
-Her research investigates computational thinking and how to design effective educational courses for children.
+Shuchi Grover is an Indian-American learning scientist and computer scientist whose work as a computer science education and AI literacy researcher is widely recognized.
+Her seminal research on computational thinking and how to design effective computationally rich educational experiences for children has shaped policies and curricula on computational literacy worldwide.

 Early life and education

-Grover was an undergraduate student at Harvard University, where she studied physics and computer science.
-She earned a master's degree in computer sciences at Harvard, and developed software for music students.
+Grover completed her undergraduate studies in India at Birla Institute of Technology and Science, Pilani, majoring in computer science and physics.
+She earned a master's degree in computer science from Case Western Reserve University where her masters thesis involved developing software for music students.
 As part of this project, she used digital repositories to store score sheets.
 It was her first introduction to the potential of technology to accelerate student learning.
-She completed a degree in Technology, Innovation and Education at Harvard, before moving to California.
+After a career in software engineering, she made a shift to diverse issues in education like teaching and learning with technology, online learning, and computational thinking in children.
+She earned a master's degree in Technology, Innovation, and Education at Harvard, before moving to California.
 Grover focused on learning sciences at Stanford University for her doctoral research, which investigated advanced computational thinking for deep learning in middle school students and was supervised by Roy Pea.
 She developed a 6-week Stanford OpenEdX course to introduce middle school students to computer sciences.

 Research and career

+In 2014, she argued that to increase the number of women in technology, computer science should be taught in US schools, and computer scientists should act to diminish the "nerd" stereotype.

+Grover has led or co-led several research projects funded by the National Science Foundation.
+She has authored over 100 well-cited peer-reviewed conference papers and journal articles, book chapters, and mainstream articles.
+Grover's book on Computer Science in K-12: An A-to-Z Handbook on Teaching Programming included contributions from 40 researchers and educators of computer science from around the world.